 Douglas Francis.
-Mr. Francis, age 45, has served as a member of the Board since June 2021, and as Executive Chair since August 2022.
-Mr. Francis is a co-founder of Legacy WMH, and served as Chairperson of Legacy WMH's board of managers since March 2019 and as a member of Legacy WMH's board of managers prior to that.
+Mr. Francis, age 46, has served as a member of the Board since June 2021, and as Executive Chair since August 2022.
+Mr. Francis is a co-founder of WM Holding Company, LLC (when referred to in its pre-Business Combination capacity, "Legacy WMH"), and served as Chairperson of Legacy WMH's board of managers from March 2019 to June 2021 and as a member of Legacy WMH's board of managers prior to that.
 Mr. Francis previously served as Legacy WMH's Chief Executive Officer from February 2016 until March 2019 and as Legacy WMH's President from January 2009 to February 2016.
 Mr. Francis has served in management positions in each of Legacy WMH's current subsidiaries.
 Mr. Francis holds a B.S. in Business Administration and Management from Chapman University.

-Mr. Francis was selected to serve on the Board based on his perspective, experience and institutional knowledge as WMH's co-founder and his long tenure as WMH's President and Chief Executive Officer.
+Mr. Francis was selected to serve on the Board based on his perspective, experience and institutional knowledge as WMH's cofounder and his long tenure as WMH's President and Chief Executive Officer.

 Scott Gordon.
-Mr. Gordon, age 61, has served as a member of the Board since June 2021.
-Mr. Gordon has been the Chairperson of Silver Spike's board of directors and has served as its Chief Executive Officer since its inception.
-Since 2016, Mr. Gordon has been the co-founder and Chairperson of Egg Rock Holdings, parent company of the Papa & Barkley family of cannabis products with related subsidiary assets in manufacturing, processing, and logistics.
+Mr. Gordon, age 62, has served as a member of the Board since June 2021.
+Mr. Gordon has held the dual roles of Chief Executive Officer and Chairperson of the board of directors of Silver Spike Investment Corp. since its founding.
+Similarly, he served in the same capacities for Silver Spike Acquisition Corp. from its inception until June 2021.
+Mr. Gordon is the co-founder and since 2016 has been the Chairperson of Egg Rock Holdings, parent company of the Papa & Barkley family of cannabis products with related subsidiary assets in manufacturing, processing, and logistics.
 Egg Rock Holdings also is the parent company of Papa & Barkley Essentials, a hemp-derived CBD business based in Colorado.
 From 2016 to 2018, Mr. Gordon was also President of Fintech Advisory Inc., investment manager for a multibillion dollar family office fund focused on long-term and opportunistic investments in emerging markets.
-From late 2013 to 2016, Mr. Gordon served as a Portfolio Manager at Taconic Capital Advisors, a multi-strategy investment firm.
+From 2013 to 2016, Mr. Gordon served as a Portfolio Manager at Taconic Capital Advisors, a multi-strategy investment firm.
 Prior to joining Taconic, Mr. Gordon was a Partner and Portfolio Manager at Caxton Associates from 2009 to 2012.
 He was also a Senior Managing Director and Head of Emerging Markets at Marathon Asset Management from 2007 to 2009.
-Earlier in his career, Mr. Gordon held leadership positions at Bank of America and ING Capital.
+Earlier in his career, Mr. Gordon also held leadership positions at Bank of America and ING Capital.
 Mr. Gordon was a founding member of the Emerging Markets business at JP Morgan where he worked upon graduating from Bowdoin College in 1983.